UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_09.md

 Notes:

-Now that we know how to calculate the Euclidean distance between examples, let see how close all the cities are to all other cities in the dataset.
+Let’s look at the distances from all the cities to all other cities in our training portion of our city’s data.

+This is going to be of shape 167 by 167 as this was the number of examples in our training portion.

+Each row here gives us the distance of that particular city to all other cities in the training data.

 ---